 The Northern Lights are one of the biggest draws in Iceland.
 This magical night time display is one of the most enchanting natural phenomenon on our planet, created as electrically-charged particles from the sun collide with gas particles of the Earth’s atmosphere.
 With an unpredictable nature, it is hard to guarantee a sighting of them, though the dark winter months between September and April are most reliable, providing the weather permits.
 The longer you stay also increases your chances of catching sight of these remarkable heavenly wonders.

 Iceland’s capital city of Reykjavík is delightfully quirky and cool.
-As the world’s most northerly, and one of the smallest, capital cities it already stands out, though don’t let its size or location on the cusp make you underestimate it.
+As the world’s most northerly, and one of the smallest, capital cities it already stands out, though don’t let its size or location make you underestimate it.
 Known for its colourful buildings and unique sense of design, it is surprisingly cosmopolitan and a loaded with artistic, culinary and musical character.
-With intriguing Viking heritage, you can learn all about the country’s early history at The Settlement Exhibition or one of the other many fantastic museums on offer.
-You may also wish to visit the House of Parliament, Reykjavík Cathedral and the 75-meter-high Hallgrimskirkja church, which boasts panoramic views of the city from the top.
-For art lovers, you can wander the outstanding Reykjavík Art Museum and National Gallery or catch the latest Icelandic films at the local cinema.
-There is also the intriguing Sun Voyager Sculpture to marvel at, and plenty of shops for seeking out unique Icelandic-designed mementos.
-At the harbour during summer months, you can depart for a whale-watching excursion.
-As evening falls, you can also enjoy the range of restaurants and bars that come to life with home-grown bands playing and cuisine inspired by flavours across the world and from home.
+With intriguing Viking heritage, you can learn all about the country’s early history at The Settlement Exhibition or one you may also wish to visit the House of Parliament, Reykjavík Cathedral and the 75-meter-high Hallgrimskirkja church, boasting panoramic views.

 More from the South Shore

 Located at the southwestern ends of Iceland, near Reykjavik, the Reykjanes Peninsula is a UNESCO Global Geopark and the only place in the world where you can see the Mid-Atlantic Ridge above sea level.
-Marked by under-surface volcanism and large lava fields, there are some stunning sights to see.
+Marked by under-surface volcanism and large lava fields, there are stunning sights to see.
 At the Seltun geothermal area, the sulphuric water and gases have resulted in green, yellow and red sediments, along with thermal springs and simmering mud pots.
-To harness the benefits of the rich mineral waters to your skin, head to the waters of Blue Lagoon to enjoy a dip.
-In the summer, you should also try to visit the Krysuvikurbjarg cliffs, which are home to an array of migratory birds and boasts fantastic north Atlantic views.
+Harness the benefits of the rich mineral waters at the famous Blue Lagoon, and visit the Krysuvikurbjarg cliffs, home to migratory birds and fantastic views.
+(99)

 If you visit Reyjavic during the summer months between April and September, take a boat ride out to try and spot some of the twenty species of whales that can be seen off the coast.